-A small change of conditions which may lead to a catastrophic increase in the severity of consequences.
+A small change of conditions that may lead to a catastrophic increase in the severity of consequences.

-Note: Cliff-edge effects can be caused by changes in the characteristics of the environment, the event or changes in the plant response.
+Note: Cliff-edge effects can be caused by changes in any of the following: characteristics of the environment; the event; or the plant response.